Ispace Inc.: Hakuto-R program

-Launches

 Hakuto-R Mission 1 was launched on 11 December 2022 at 07:38 UTC on a Falcon 9 Block 5 rocket, along with Emirates Lunar Mission and NASA's Lunar Flashlight spacecraft.
-The mission is expected to enter lunar orbit in late March 2023 with a lunar landing attempt scheduled for late April 2023.
+The mission entered lunar orbit on 21 March 2023 with a lunar landing attempt scheduled for 25 April 2023.
+Communication with Hakuto-R was lost during the final moments of descent to the lunar surface on 25 April.
+Analysis determined that a loss of propellant in the final stage of landing led to a rapid descent and hard landing on the lunar surface.

-Hakuto-R Mission 2, a lunar lander and rover, is scheduled for launch in 2024.